 When we do hold meetings, we should do so for two reasons, and two reasons only: to impart information and to solve problems.

 When we have information to share with others – and we want them to converge on an idea – we use a more linear form of communication, with minimal room for disagreement.
 This is essentially a briefing, designed to get everyone on the same page as quickly as possible.
-And while getting everyone together might be important for more significant updates, bear in mind that more routine status reports can often be replaced by other forms of communication, like round-robin e-mails, newsletters or websites.
+And while getting everyone together might be important for more significant updates, bear in mind that more routine status reports can often be replaced by other forms of communication, such as round-robin emails, newsletters or websites.

 When we need to solve a problem collectively, or make a decision, we need a true meeting, where divergence is encouraged, using the “none of us is as smart as all of us” principle.
 In these gatherings, we need to be open to new ideas and directions and use every trick in the book to get ideas flowing to shape plans and decisions.
 We need an atmosphere of psychological safety to encourage creativity and innovation.

 Before scheduling a meeting, we need, therefore, to consider whether it really is the most appropriate form of interaction, asking ourselves the following:

 - Will a meeting genuinely move things forward?
 (Or are we just giving ourselves a feeling of progress by scheduling a catch up?)